camsaul/methodical/.github/PULL_REQUEST_TEMPLATE.md

 Thanks for contributing to Methodical.
 Before open a pull request, please take a moment to:

 - [ ] Ensure the PR follows the [Clojure Style Guide](https://github.com/bbatsov/clojure-style-guide).
 - [ ] Tests and linters pass.
-You can run them locally as follows:
+You can run all of the tests and linters locally with

-      clj -X:dev:test
-      clj-kondo --lint src test
-      codespell
+      ./scripts/lint-and-test.sh

     GitHub Actions will also run these same tests against your PR.
 - [ ] Make sure you've included new tests for any new features or bugfixes.